Classification of Microorganisms | Types and Examples

 Viruses

 Viruses often come into discussions about microorganisms, but they vary significantly from others.
-Unlike living organisms, viruses cannot reproduce without a host.
+Unlike living organisms, viruses can’t reproduce without a host.
 They occupy plants, animals, and even bacteria (bacteriophages).
-For example, flu viruses and HIV exhibit this unique trait.
+For example, flu viruses and HIV show this unique trait.

 FAQs